-- Firearms Tracing: Assign one officer full-time to file trace requests on all firearms seized by the police, conduct follow-up investigations, and assist other agencies to prosecute.
-Have the officer track and compile the data to identify straw purchasers. - Target Firearm Theft: Increase the number of gun owners who record serial numbers from their weapons.
+- Criminal Incident Review:11 Implement a system in which practitioners examine recent homicides as well as other types of incidents including non-lethal shootings, shots-fired reports, assaults, and robberies.
+Include both open and closed cases. - Get a team together.
+The team should consist of front-line staff with street-level knowledge of the crimes being discussed.
+This includes law enforcement, prosecutors, probation and parole officers, gang and narcotic officers, youth gang workers, ballistics experts, jail staff, supervisors and managers, and researchers who can analyze and identify patterns. - Stricter Prosecutorial Policy for Felonies: Increase restrictions on plea bargaining and almost entirely eliminate preliminary hearings.
+(This strategy has been associated with increases in the likelihood that felony arrests will be resolved as felonies that felony dispositions will yield outcomes of guilty, and that guilty outcomes will yield prison sentences.)12 - Firearms Tracing: 13 Assign one officer full-time to file trace requests on all firearms seized by the police, conduct follow-up investigations, and assist other agencies to prosecute.
+Have the officer track and compile the data to identify straw purchasers. - Target Firearm Theft:14 Increase the number of gun owners who record serial numbers from their weapons.
 Increase the number of serial numbers and unique weapon information in reports from victims of firearm theft.
 Create a database to track palm prints from stolen weapons.
-Input and evaluate images for comparison of other known palm print images. - Networking with Firearm Dealers to Identify and Stop Straw Purchasers.
-Develop partnerships with the local firearms dealers.
+Input and evaluate images for comparison of other known palm print images. - Networking with Firearm Dealers to Identify and Stop Straw Purchasers:15 Develop partnerships with the local firearms dealers.
 Have firearm dealers immediately inform the ATF when they suspect a straw purchaser has tried to buy a gun in their store.
 Implement a straw purchase warning network among local dealers where a dealer who declines to sell a gun based on suspicions that the purported buyer is a straw purchaser notifies other dealers in the area to be on the lookout for the buyer.
-Ensure that dealers suspected of turning a blind eye to straw purchasers become targets of criminal investigations. - Criminal Incident Review: Implement a system in which practitioners examine • recent homicides as well as other types of incidents including non-lethal shootings, shots-fired reports, assaults, and robberies.
-Include both open and closed cases. - Get a team together.
-The team should consist of front-line staff with street-level 0 knowledge of the crimes being discussed.
-This includes law enforcement, prosecutors, probation and parole officers, gang and narcotic officers, youth gang workers, ballistics experts, jail staff, supervisors and managers, and researchers who can analyze and identify patterns.
+Ensure that dealers suspected of turning a blind eye to straw purchasers become targets of criminal investigations. - Public Education:16 (Background: Hispanic immigrants were being disproportionately targeted for robberies and were not reporting them in fear of deportation).
+Have police reach out to victimized communities.
+Work with community organizations to increase awareness of potential crimes.
+Create and distribute a helpful dual-language list of robbery prevention tips.